Blendify/blender-manual/trunk/blender_docs/manual/render/cycles/nodes/input.rst

 Normal
    Object space normal, for texturing objects with the texture staying fixed on the object as it transformed.
 UV
-   UV texture coordinates from the active render UV layer.
+   UV texture coordinates from the active render UV map.
 Object
    Position coordinate in object space.
 Camera